2019 MASON COUNTY L.I.A. YOUTH LIVESTOCK SHOWS GENERAL RULES

 - All animals must be castrated or without testicles prior to KUIP tagging and entry.
 All beef (steers & heifers) animals must be dehorned prior to the show with no visible horns allowed.

 - Classes will be divided by weight only, with decision on class breaks made by the Show Committee.
 SHOWMANSHIP classes will be broken by age and IS MANDATORY FOR EVERYONE.

 - Order of the premium auction will be made by the show committee after the show, on the day of the show.
 Rules committee will assist.
-2018 order of the premium auction will be Fat Steers, Feeders, Goats, Sheep, and Swine.
-In subsequent years, Goats, Sheep, and Swine will rotate order of sale.
+2019 order of the premium auction will be Fat Steers, Feeders, Sheep, Swine, and Goats.
 The Supreme Champion animal will be the first animal of the auction.

 - Graduating high school seniors will have the opportunity to help out during the show, assisting in the ring when their species isn’t showing and during the sale.
 They will be recognized.

-- All members must be present and show their own animals in showmanship, market classes, and premium auction or forfeit participation from the Premium Auction.
+- Members must be present and show their own animals in showmanship, market classes, and premium auction or forfeit participation from the Premium Auction.
 In case of illness or multiple animals in the same class, another 4-H or FFA member can show the animals.

 - Exhibitors meeting will follow the novice show.
 Awards for rate of gain, record books, etc. will be distributed at this meeting.